 Photo Credit: Unwind

-Coquina Beach is located on the southern end of the island and is a popular place to visit with its soft, white sand and clear waters.
+Coquina Beach is located on the southern end of the island and is a popular destination for its soft, white sand and clear waters.
 You'll find a variety of shells that have washed ashore, especially after a storm or high tide.
+This is one of the best times for shelling in general.

 Sand dunes and sea grass border the beach, so don't forget to do some extra digging (pun intended) to find that elusive perfect shell.
 You'll find a wide range of shells here, from the beach's namesake coquina shells to larger horse conch shells.

-The beach also offers amenities like picnic tables and restrooms, making it a fun spot for a day of shelling and picnicking with the family!
-Kids will love the beachfront playground!
+The beach also offers amenities like picnic tables and restrooms, making it a fun spot for a day of shelling and picnicking with the family.
+Kids will love the beachfront playground.
+Plus, the waters here are perfect for snorkeling.

 Bean Point